 It is very necessary that first and foremost, you be ready for the interview from your heart.
 Do not press on what isn’t in hand and focus on things you can still do.
 Like if there is a pimple on your head, don’t freak out.
 Just try and focus on using the correct concealer, it is just as simple as that.

-The very previous day, always check for the hair on your eye-brow or the extras over your moustache.
+The very previous day, always check for the hair on your eye-brow or the extras over your mustache.
 Pay yourself a visit to the salon for proper grooming.
-Both men and women, you cannot afford to look shabby, or unkempt; this makes you look like do not pay attention to your own self and if you cannot do that, you cannot take responsibilities for others’ action.
-Always be very clean and well-groomed, that will always leave you with an extra dash of confidence.
+Both men and women, you cannot afford to look shabby, or unkempt; this makes you look like do not pay attention to your own self and if you cannot do that, you cannot take responsibility for others’ action.
+Always be very clean and well-groomed, which will always leave you with an extra dash of confidence.

 3. Don’t be too Bright: